microsoft/sample-app-aoai-chatGPT/README.md

 - `AZURE_COSMOSDB_CONVERSATIONS_CONTAINER`
 - `AZURE_COSMOSDB_ACCOUNT_KEY`

-As above, start the app with `start.cmd`, then visit the local running app at http://127.0.0.1:5000.
+As above, start the app with `start.cmd`, then visit the local running app at http://127.0.0.1:50505.
+Or, just run the backend in debug mode using the VSCode debug configuration in `.vscode/launch.json`.

 #### Local Setup: Enable Message Feedback
 To enable message feedback, you will need to set up CosmosDB resources.
 Then specify these additional environment variable: